 7 Best Practices for Building a Baseline of User Behavior in Organizations

 Privileged account and session management (PASM) is one of the key PAM elements according to the Buyers’ Guide for Privileged Access Management by Gartner (subscription required).
 PASM is focused on the protection of privileged accounts, as well as monitoring and managing their sessions.

 In particular, with PASM, you’ll be able to securely grant, revoke, and rotate privileged user credentials as well as record and review user sessions.
 This way, you can prevent or quickly detect cases of account theft and malicious insider activity.

-Ekran System helps you achieve this goal by providing all required functionalities:
+Ekran System helps you achieve this goal by providing all required privileged user management functionalities:

 - User activity monitoring.
-This functionality helps you monitor, record, and review user sessions with any level of privileges.
+Privileged user monitoring helps you monitor, record, and review user sessions with any level of privileges.
 Our platform captures all screen activity and lots of metadata on user actions, and it encrypts records to protect them from theft.
 Your administrators can review user sessions in real time and in records using a built-in video player.

 - Password management.
 This feature helps you automate and secure any activity with privileged credentials.
 It creates and stores strong credentials, provides them to users when necessary, and revokes them after a set period of time.
 Ekran System also encrypts all credentials, making password leaks and theft almost impossible.

 Privileged Account and Session Management: How To Deploy It

 The IT environment of a modern enterprise consists of endpoints that use multiple platforms, on-premises and cloud services, and real and virtual machines.
 Protecting privileged access across all corporate instances can be a challenge since most cybersecurity solutions support only a limited range of platforms.